kennethreitz-archive/.com/content/trips/trip-2012-paris.rst

 Getting There
 -------------

-Unfortunately, I had to fly to Paris strait from Las Vegas, so I had a grueling ~15 hours of flying ahead of me.
+Unfortunately, I had to fly to Paris straight from Las Vegas, so I had a grueling ~15 hours of flying ahead of me.
 Luckily, the flights on the way over were lovely.
 I got bumped up to premium economy and had power outlets on both flights.

 I took advantage and brushed up on my Ocarina of Time skills.